danielyxie/bitburner/doc/source/advancedgameplay/sleeves.rst

 switching BitNodes.
 For example, if a sleeve has a memory of 10, then when you switch BitNodes its synchronization will initially be set to 10, rather than 1.

 Memory can only be increased by purchasing upgrades from The Covenant.
+Just like the ability to purchase additional sleeves, this is only available in BitNodes-10 and above, and is only available after defeating BitNode-10 at least once.

-It is a persistent stat, meaning it never gets reset back to 1.
+Memory is a persistent stat, meaning it never gets reset back to 1.
 The maximum possible value for a sleeve's memory is 100.

 Re-sleeving